 How to Unpack and Ready your Hoop for Use

-Congratulation on your new hoop purchase!
+Congratulations on your new hoop!

 Hoop Coiled Into Itself